User Guide

 • In MATLAB versions before R2020a, when the active file in the editor is a Live Editor file, the text field in the GUI is empty and the run cannot be started until a file is selected through different means.

-• Auto-fixing Live Editor files, App Designer and Simulink files is disabled.
+• Auto-fixing Live Editor files and App Designer is disabled.

-• Adding exemptions to Live Editor files, App Designer and Simulink files directly from the report is not possible.
+• Adding exemptions to Live Editor files and App Designer directly from the report is not possible.
 The exemption tag is provided in the Command Window and can be pasted in the appropriate place manually.

 • For Live Editor Files, App Designer apps and Simulink models, compatibility issues between MATLAB releases may exist.
 If a file cannot be used in a MATLAB release, CC4M can also not check it in that release.
 It is recommended to verify if errors or warnings occur when opening files before running the checks.

 • Links in the HTML report use MATLAB's opentoline function to link to the code.
-For App Designer apps, in some MATLAB releases this does not always put the cursor at the correct position in the code.
+For App Designer apps, in some MATLAB releases this does not always put the cursor at the correct position.
 In those cases you may hover your mouse cursor over the link in the report and look at the status bar (bottom left) to see the line and column numbers.

 2